magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ### Deploy Wordpress and mySQL #2

-This will be a quick deployment, because we can re-use our existing Vamp breeds and blueprint and shouldn't need to pull any images from the Docker hub.
-You can re-use breeds and blueprints to initiate as many deployments as you like.
-Each deployment will be treated as an individual entity and Vamp will manage all the internal gateways, so you don't need to worry about creating conflicts with other running services or deployments.

-1. Go to the BLUEPRINTS tab
-* Click DEPLOY AS on the `wp_demo` blueprint
-* You’ll be prompted to give the deployment a name, let’s call it `wp_demo_2` this time
-* Click DEPLOY to initiate the deployment

 ### Create external gateweay #2
 As before, we will need to create an external gateway to give us a stable endpoint to access the deployment.
 Notice that we've specified a different port for this external gateway.
 This was necesary as port 9050 is in use by the external gateway we created earlier to point to the `wp_demo_1` deployment.